dorahacksglobal/Hackathon-Playbook/usjoin.md

 ### **➔Refer Hackathons to Us and Get 💰300 USDT Bonus**

 Hackathon DAO is actively looking for repos and developers that would like to make technical improvements and solve meaningful problems, and we are more than ready to help!!!
-More details can be found under `Hackathon Grant Rules` [here][Website].
+More details can be found under `Hackathon Grant Rules` on [this page][Website].

-Hackathons we are looking for are:
+Some basic requirements for Hackathons we are looking for:
 - The organizer or the organizing team is a maintainer of an active Github repo.
 - The hackathon must have a clear and specific problem to solve instead of aimlessly exploring.
 - The hackathon must have a budget plan if the grant will be used for anything other than bonus.
 - The hackathon needs to be organized ONLY through HackerLink platform using its bounty or hackathon feature.
 - The hackathon must happen during the indicated "Hacking" time window according to the posted agenda at the begining of each season.

-Take 3 mins to fill in 👉[this form][refer form]👈 to refer if you have anyone in mind, and you will get 💰300 USDT💰 as refer bonus if the Hackathon successfully get >=1 vote(s) in our seasonal grant.
+> Take 3 mins to fill in 👉[**this form**][refer form]👈 to complete a refer if you have anyone in mind, and you can get 💰300 USDT💰 as refer bonus if their Hackathon successfully get >=1 vote(s) in our seasonal grant vote.

 <br>

 ### **➔Contribute to Hackathon Playbook and Get 💰50 USDT Bonus**

-We believe most of the information is already on the Internet, yet needed to be surfaced and organized to become the real knowledge.
-Leveraging the power of DAO, we want to create a knowledge repo and catalog on **Web3.0**, **crypto** and **quantum computing**, and help more developers onboard these areas.
+We believe **most of the information is already on the Internet, yet needed to be surfaced and organized to become the real knowledge.** Leveraging the power of DAO, we want to create a knowledge repo and catalog on **Web3.0**, **crypto** and **quantum computing**, and help more developers onboard these areas.
+(Content in English or Chinese preferred.)

 The content we are looking for are:
 - Introduction on basic concept and mechanism